 Ventilation

 Poor ventilation leads to condensation.
 Please don’t block the ventilation strips above the windows.
 If you close off these ventilators you risk condensation and odours.
-The block has a ventilation system:
+The block has a ventilation system:• In the bedrooms through slots above the windows

 • In the bathroom and toilet through the wall-mounted ventilators.
 These are powered from fans on the roof.
 If there is no pull of air through them contact Westminster